 There are many VoIP providers that support BYOD (Bring Your Own Device) in which case gives the flexibility to the end-user to supply their own ATA (Analog Telephone Adapter).
-This is a good option for those users that are technically savvy since can result in significant savings and a good way for providers to save on costs (typically support on foreign devices is reduced and there’s no shipping or complicated return RMAs involved)
+This is a good option for those users that are technically savvy since can result in significant savings and a good way for providers to save on costs.
+Typically support on aftermarket adapters is reduced and there’s no shipping or complicated return RMAs involved.

-There are many in the market but here we review some of the most commonly used and preferred choices
+There are many VoIP adapters in the Canadian market.
+Find here a review of some of the most popular and affordable choices.

 The latest of the adapters to become a type of cult.
 GoneVoIP likes the OBi202 because it’s a full ATA with support to two phone lines.
 It supports Fax T.38 it may be configured with any SIP services available and supports the most typical codecs used in VoIP.
 It has two RJ-45 Ethernet and a USB port which could be used to connect a Wi-Fi adapter.
 The unit also has embedded QoS capability – which shall help improve maintain an optimum voice quality throughout all calls.
 This is the darling of the adapters for VoIP Phone providers.

 This is the smaller brother of the OBi202.
 Supports only one telephone line though comes with the same ability to configure up to 4 VoIP service providers.
 Also supports Fax T-38 and may be complemented with the USB Wi-Fi card for hard-to-reach locations.